Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Possible Solutions and Opportunities

 \subsection{Opportunities}

-\textbf{Multi-Modal Collaboration.} LiDAR sensors provide accurate geometric details, whereas cameras offer detailed semantic information.
-Thus, a multi-modal perception system could enhance performance by utilizing the strengths of both sensor types.
-In the realm of collaborative autonomous driving, the emphasis has traditionally been on collaboration between agents of the same sensor types.
-However, employing a variety of sensor types among different agents can be a cost-effective strategy while still achieving effective performance.
-The integration of multi-modal data from various agents faces many challenges, particularly due to the changing geometric relationships between LiDAR and camera inputs.
-Research on collaborative perception that involves exchanging multi-modal data is of significant value.
-It is important to recognize that not all agents are equipped with multi-modal sensors.
-Therefore, selecting collaborative agents requires careful consideration of the sensor modalities available.
+\textbf{Multi-Modal Collaboration.} Most current works consider a homogeneous scenario where all CAVs use identity sensors and perception models.
+However, in reality, different CAVs may be equipped with different sensors (e.g., LiDAR, camera, radar).
+For example, if one CAV is equipped with LiDAR and camera while another CAV is just equipped with camera, how can they perform the collaborative perception?
+In order to address this issue, a more powerful multi-modal collaborative perception system that can handle the heterogeneous CAVs is needed.
+This is an open problem and needs to be investigated in the future.

-\textbf{Generalization to Real Scenarios.} Constructing real-world scenes and gathering data for collaborative perception poses significant difficulties.
-As a result, many collaborative perception approaches depend on simulated datasets for their developments.
-Although a few recent datasets based on real-world scenarios have emerged, they often lack a sufficient number of participants, failing to reflect the complexity of actual collaborative situations.
-Consequently, collaborative perception systems trained on simulated data may not generalize well to real-world collaborative environments.
-Unfortunately, the prospects for collecting and annotating perception data in authentic V2X scenarios appear uncertain in the short term.
-As a practical alternative, it is crucial to investigate effective domain adaptation techniques.
-Such techniques will facilitate the transition of collaborative perception models from real to simulated environments and vice versa, thereby enhancing the applicability of V2X collaborative perception in diverse real-world settings.
+\textbf{Generalization to Real Scenarios.} Constructing real-world datasets for collaborative perception is challenging.
+Up to now, there is only one open-source dataset collected from real-world scenarios for vehicle-to-vehicle (V2V) collaborative perception, namely, V2V4Real \cite{xuV2V4RealRealWorldLargeScale}.
+However, this dataset is limited and only has 2 CAVs in each scene.
+As a result, many collaborative perception approaches depend on simulated datasets for their development, but the models trained on simulated data may not generalize well to real-world collaborative environments.
+Therefore, it is crucial to investigate effective domain adaptation techniques \cite{huAdaptiveCommunicationsCollaborative2023}.
+Such techniques will facilitate the transition of collaborative perception models from simulated to real environments, and vice versa, thereby enhancing the applicability of V2X collaborative perception in diverse real-world settings.